 Sub-floors solid or wood need to be dry.
 British Standards state a screed should be tested using Hygrometry as described in annex A in the standards.
 The maximum permissible level of relative humidity for all installations is 65% RH.
 There are many manufacturers of moisture testing equipment for concrete floors such as Tramex and Protimeter, who's instruments can be used to identify areas for further testing with a hygrometer.
-These instruments can also be used to check the relative humidity to British Standards if using a Tramex meter the reading should be less than 3.5% H2O.
+These instruments can also be used to check the relative humidity to British Standards.
 The duration of the test will depend on the sub-strate.
 Sand and cement will normally require 2 to 3 days, power floated screeds will require at least 7 days.
 A 2-pronged moisture meter should never be used to test concrete as it will give a false reading.
-Never test floors with artificial drying aids (de-humidifiers) switched on.
-Switch off for at least 4 days prior to setting the hygrometer, and they should remain off during the test period.
+Never test floors with underfloor heating or artificial drying aids (dehumidifiers) switched on.
+Switch off for at least 3 days prior to setting the hygrometer, and they should remain off during the test period.
 Any test should be logged and preferably witnessed so that if there is a problem this evidence can be produced to help to resolve potential issues.

 - As a guide a new sand and cement screed will dry at a rate of 1mm per day for the first 75mm, and 0.5mm per day up to 100mm.
-Thickness greater than 100mm can take considerably longer (150mm up to and over 1 year) given ideal drying conditions 20°c and 65% RH.
+Thicknesses greater than 100mm can take considerably longer (150mm up to and over 1 year) given ideal drying conditions 20°c and 65% RH.
 Calcium Sulphate (Anhydrite) screeds dry at a similar rate providing the surface laitance has been sanded off to allow evaporation, or treat as power floated. - Some types of (not all) sub-floors can be coated with a liquid damp proof membrane to prevent excess moisture affecting the Bamboo.
-Always consult the DPM manufacturer for suitability. - Rooms below ground level are particularly vulnerable to high moisture and humidity levels see section 10. - Wood sub-floor moisture also needs to be checked.
-This can be done using a 2 pronged wooden moisture meter.
+Always consult the DPM manufacturer for suitability.
+DPM's are not always compatible with underfloor heating, so please contact the DPM manufacturer for suitability. - Rooms below ground level are particularly vulnerable to high moisture and humidity levels see section 10 below. - Wood sub-floor moisture also needs to be checked.
+This can be done using the equipment described above, with a spike attachment.
 These work by pressing the spikes into the wood with the spikes (2) in line with the grain.
 The maximum moisture level is 15%, although ideally as stated in British Standard 8201 the maximum moisture content of existing boards should be within ±2% MC of the Bamboo being installed.
 Moisture levels above 17% need to be investigated.
 High levels could be caused by poor or no ventilation under the suspended sub-floor.
 If in doubt seek expert advice.